Indigenous Rights Activist & Bestselling Author

 Jesse Thistle may have come out of hardened street life but he’s a hopeless romantic.
 Two of his favourite films are Notting Hill and Titanic.

-This lecture is an autobiographical keynote which explores themes from his debut memoir, From the Ashes.
+This talk explores Jesse’s riveting personal journey which has captivated endless audiences in his book, From the Ashes.
 He reflects on his story, one that recounts trauma, addiction, and homelessness.
-Through his remarks, audiences will learn a deeper story of hope and resilience, one that will stick with them for days after.
+Through his remarks, audiences will learn a deeper story of hope and resilience, one that will impact them deeply.

 Jesse can also deliver keynotes and participate in panels on: